Discover more from The View from the Front. By Stan R. Mitchell.

-Little old Stan, still in elementary school, scribbled a story in pencil in his spiral-bound, school notebook.
+Little old Stan, still in itty-bitty elementary school, scribbled a story in pencil in his spiral-bound school notebook.
 I remember it perfectly.
 And somewhere, out in some of my boxes in the garage, I still have it.
 Twenty pages or so.

 I wish I was making this up.
 Or even exaggerating a tad.
 My headspace would be sooooo much better.

 But I can’t lie.
-I want to be considered among the greatest writers of all time, and that’s the damned truth.
+I want to be considered among the greatest writers of all time, and that’s the dang truth.
 (Maybe all serious writers feel this way?
-Fuck if I know.)
+Heck if I know.)

 All I know is that it’s this way for me.
 I want to be the greatest and this is probably the greatest truth of my life.
 It’s my North Star.
 My beacon I’ve been moving toward my entire existence, even when I veer or slow or try to run from it.

 Back to my twenty-page story above, I didn’t finish it, but even at the age of eight or nine, a small part of my soul (or something) told me I was meant to do this.
 That my one true desire was to be the greatest writer ever (though I must never admit this to anyone).

 What nine-year-old says such a thing?
 How can you feel (or be haunted by) such a thing at such a young age?

 Let’s return to the writers are crazy part of this post.
 Let’s broaden things a bit.
 Because if I’m going to admit to being crazy, then I dang sure want some company in whatever boat I’m in.